Roberts Wesleyan University

-Roberts Wesleyan University is a private Christian university offering liberal arts and professional programs in Rochester, New York.
+Roberts Wesleyan University is a private Christian university near Rochester, New York, United States.
 It was the first educational institution established for Free Methodists in North America.
-Roberts is accredited by the Middle States Commission on Higher Education, is a member of the Association of Colleges and Universities of the State of New York, the Rochester Area Colleges, the Association of Free Methodist Educational Institutions, the Council of Independent Colleges (CIC), and the Council for Christian Colleges and Universities (CCCU).
+Roberts is accredited by the Middle States Commission on Higher Education.
+In the fall of 2023, Roberts Wesleyan enrolled 1621 students in undergraduate, graduate, adult degree completion and doctoral programs.

-Northeastern Seminary (NES) is a graduate school of theology located on the campus of Roberts Wesleyan University.
-Northeastern has been fully accredited by the Association of Theological Schools in the United States and Canada since 2003.
-It is also accredited by the Middle States Commission on Higher Education and approved by the New York State Board of Regents University of the State of New York.

 History

-Roberts Wesleyan University was originally established as Chili Seminary by Benjamin Titus Roberts in 1866.
-Roberts was a social activist who opposed slavery and oppression of the poor, and was a supporter of women's right to vote.
+Roberts Wesleyan University was originally established as "Chili Seminary" by Benjamin Titus Roberts in 1866.
+Roberts was an American Methodist bishop, a social activist who opposed slavery and oppression of the poor, and was a supporter of women's right to vote.
 He began the school to train young people to become servant leaders with high moral character.
-Having first used a local tavern as a school, in 1869 a three story brick building was erected.
+Having first used a local tavern as a school, in 1869 a three-story brick building was erected.
 There were 56 students total that year.

-In 1885, its name changed to Chesbrough Seminary in response to the $30,000 gift of benefactor A.M.
+In 1885, its name changed to "Chesbrough Seminary" in response to the $30,000 gift of benefactor A.M.
 Chesbrough.

 In the fall of 1892 both Cox Hall and Roberts Hall were completed.
 Cox Hall was used as both class rooms and administration, and now houses the Department of Music and Performing Arts.
 The first public event held in Cox Hall was founder B.T.
 Roberts' funeral in 1893.
 Students laid a sidewalk between Cox and Roberts Hall in 1929.

 Carpenter Hall was opened in 1935.
-It was named for Miss Adella P. Carpenter who had taught at the school from 1877 to 1916.
+It was named for Adella P. Carpenter who had taught at the school from 1877 to 1916.
 Carpenter Hall has housed many important pieces of the campus, including the dining hall, library, and dorms.
 The building currently houses the Art, Social Work, and Psychology Departments.

-In 1945, it was renamed Roberts Junior College in honor of B.T.
+In 1945, it was renamed "Roberts Junior College" in honor of B.T.
 Roberts, the founder of both the college and the Free Methodist Church.
-Four years later, it was renamed as Roberts Wesleyan College to indicate the transition to a four-year baccalaureate institution and to root itself clearly within the Wesleyan theological tradition.
+Four years later, it was renamed as "Roberts Wesleyan College" to indicate the transition to a four-year baccalaureate institution and to root itself clearly within the Wesleyan theological tradition.

 In 1998, Northeastern Seminary was established as Roberts' graduate school of theology.

-In 2022, it was renamed Roberts Wesleyan University in accordance with the New York State Education Board of Regents (on 9/13/22).
+On September 13, 2022, it was renamed "Roberts Wesleyan University" after applying to the New York State Education Department and the Board of Regents.

-On January 26, 2023 it was announced that current Roberts Wesleyan University President Deanna Porterfield would conclude her work in June at the institution in Rochester, NY.
-She will then move on to assume the role of President at Seattle Pacific University later on in 2023.